 2018 GTW Mana versus the 2017 GS

 Naish is now making the 10-foot Mana with some stellar new graphics (as seen below at left), an updated pad, and its GTW construction.
 The 2017 Mana that we tested, seen in the photo at right, had a GS construction, consisting of Naish's standard glass inlay and wood reinforcements to the stance zone.
-This version is still available for sale.
-We link to it above.
+We link to the new GTW version above.

 2017 Mana Performance Comparison